dimitra-maoutsa/dimitra-maoutsa.github.io/_pages/mentor.md

 - **Pablo Crespo**: **Master’s thesis student** enrolled in the Biomedical Computing program at the Technical University of Munich.
 Co- supervised with Dr. Matt Getz, Pablo focuses on formulating **biologically plausible plasticity rules** for learning cognitive tasks with low-dimensional representations in the neural space.
-Here is one of the posters Pablo presented [Bernstein Conference 2024](https://www.world-wide.org/bernstein-24/shaping-low-rank-recurrent-neural-9e3c69df/). \
+Here is one of the posters Pablo presented [Bernstein Conference 2024: world wide neuro link broken since mid October 2025](https://www.world-wide.org/bernstein-24/shaping-low-rank-recurrent-neural-9e3c69df/).[see poster and details here](https://dimitra-maoutsa.github.io/portfolio/portfolio-2/) \
  **[completed: Oct.
 2023 - Aug.
 2024]**

 - **Raul Adell Segarra**: **Master’s thesis student** ( Erasmus exchange student from the Advanced Mathematics and Mathematical Engineering program of the Technical University of Catalonia, Spain ).
 Co-supervised with Dr. Dylan Festa, Raul explored the **dynamics of spike timing-dependent plasticity on spiking stabilised supralinear networks** (Nonlinear Hawkes Networks) through both numerical simulations and analytical calculations.
-Here is one of the posters Raul presented [Bernstein Conference 2024](https://www.world-wide.org/bernstein-24/plasticity-driven-circuit-self-organization-afecdc22/), and here is his [thesis](https://upcommons.upc.edu/handle/2117/408858). \
+Here is one of the posters Raul presented [Bernstein Conference 2024: world wide neuro link broken since mid October 2025](https://www.world-wide.org/bernstein-24/plasticity-driven-circuit-self-organization-afecdc22/) [see poster and details here](https://dimitra-maoutsa.github.io/portfolio/portfolio-3/) and here is his [thesis](https://upcommons.upc.edu/handle/2117/408858). \
  **[completed: Sep.
 2023 - May 2024]**

 - **Introduction to Computational Neuroscience group projects**: Solely directed and mentored **6 groups** (2-3 students each) in executing practical research projects that served as their final evaluation for the lecture Introduction to Computational Neuroscience.
 More details [here](https://dimitra-maoutsa.github.io/teaching/2023-spring-teaching-2) . \